davidmarsland/react-components/README.md

 <a target="_git_react" href="https://davidmarsland.github.io/react-components/">https://davidmarsland.github.io/react-components/</a>

 ---
-### React Component Development Fundamentals Training
+### FastTrack to React Component Development Training

-*The React Component Development Fundamentals* class teaches the essentials of building UI components with React.
+*The FastTrack to React Component Development Training* class teaches the essentials of building UI components with React.

 The course dives deep into the core workings of React, and explores the practical aspects of developing React projects.